fumes/fumes.jekyll/_posts/2019-09-09-love-and-erotic-art-in-bali.md

 But warn you.
 There is nothing romantic in Balinese traditional love.
 You will be told to beware of women.

-After all, their vagina is bluntly quoted in classical literature as being a "year-long incurable sore, which causes the world to go "banana."
-And they are "eight times more resistant in love making.
+After all, their vagina is bluntly quoted in classical literature as being a "year-long incurable sore, which causes the world to go "banana".
+And they are "eight times more resistant" in love making.

 But, forgetting the nasty side of it, perhaps it is the reason to make another try at it, at the right time, in the right place, and the right _kamasutra_ cosmic positioning.
 Of course.

-{% responsive_image path: uploads/2019/09/love-and-erotic-art-in-bali-05.jpg %}
+{% responsive_image path: uploads/2019/09/love-and-erotic-art-in-bali-08.jpg %}

 ### SEX IN BALI